The Cornwall We Want

 Pre-coffee moment of reflection

-by Graham, over 4 years ago
+by Graham, almost 6 years ago

 I grew up in Penzance with a passion for Cornwall.
 I loved it and I still live here.
 And there is a lot still to like.
 But the gradual change year on year chipping away at the character of the place (bigger roads, more supermarkets, standardisation of towns) means that it is a very different Cornwall now.
 Many of those changes have come about for economic reasons, in particular tourism, and I'm sure they have benefited some of the people here.
 Yet we still have large unemployment, associated social problems, a hefty crime rate and even with those changes that...
 Continue reading